newjersey/innovation.nj.gov/content/_playbooks/kick-off.md

 For programs with eligibility requirements, you may want to tailor your outreach to likely eligible populations.
 In those cases you can use demographic information to target media placements to reach residents with similar characteristics of those who qualify.

-**Demographic information** used for media targeting includes criteria such as Gender, Age, Race, Marital Status, Income, Household makeup, Education, and Employment status.
-Here are two examples of Demographics could look like:
+**Demographic information** used for media targeting includes criteria such as gender, age, race, marital status, income, household makeup, education, and employment status.
+Here are two examples of what demographics could look like:

 - Adults 18+, Household Income (HHI) >$50k, high school graduate, unemployed.
 - Moms with young kids at home, <$100k, high school or college graduate, employed